 A. A spinach and cabbage salad are best for weight loss.

-A. Since raw food takes more time and energy to be digested by the body, it’s best to consume salads during the day to have proper metabolism and reap the best out of your salad bowl.
+A. Raw food takes time and energy to be digested by the body.
+And thus it’s best to consume salads during the day to have proper metabolism and reap the best out of your salad bowl.

 A. Salads can help you lose weight and burn fat to a certain extent.
 However, noticeable change only happens when you combine this diet with exercise.